cassc/camellia/Readme.md

 make build
 ```

-To run in Docker after building:
+To run with Docker after building:

 ``` bash
 cd target ; docker-compose up -d
 ```

+then open [http://localhost:8080](http://localhost:8080) in your browser.

 ## Run in dev mode